celalaygar/main/project/wixtory-domain-track/privacy-policy.md

 ## 1. No Personal Data Collection

 We believe in your privacy.
-Language Box does not collect, store, or transmit any personally identifiable information.
+Wixtory Domain Track does not collect, store, or transmit any personally identifiable information.
 We do not ask for your name, email address, phone number, or any other personal credentials.

 ---

-## 2. Local Progress Tracking (Caching)
+## 2. Local Data Storage

-To provide a seamless learning experience, the App tracks your progress (e.g., current question number and game statistics) locally on your device:
+The App saves your domain search data locally on your device:

-- **How it works:** We use a local Cache Service to remember where you left off in each game mode (Sentence Builder, Scrambled Word, etc.).
+- **How it works:** The App saves your domain search history and favorite domains locally on your device using a local Cache Service, so you can easily access them later.
-- **Data Location:** This data stays on your phone.
-It is not linked to any personal identity.
+- **Data Location:** This data stays on your device.
+It is not linked to any personal identity or account.
-- **Control:** You can use the "Clear Cache" button in the settings at any time to permanently delete this progress data from your device.
+- **Control:** You can use the "Clear Cache" button in the settings at any time to permanently delete your search history and favorites data from your device.

 ---

-## 3. Statistics
+## 3. Search Statistics

-The App displays your skill levels based on your performance in the games.
-These statistics are generated locally for your own viewing and are not shared with third parties.
+The App may display search statistics such as the number of domains searched and your most checked extensions.
+These statistics are generated locally on your device for your own viewing and are not shared with third parties.

 ---